fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 hard because there are lots of variables inside a distributed application.
 A typical error is trying to optimize each single application flow losing scalability or eventually high-availability benefits.
-This chapter presents extreme situations, but as we have seen, there are margins for improvement.
+This lab presents extreme situations, but as we have seen, there are margins for improvement.